 - After this step you will be in your meeting.
 Now you are able to enable camera and microphone.

 - During the meeting you are able to control the main functions using the control bar at the bottom.
 It becomes visible whenever the mouse is within the window or when you tap onto the window.

 Hosting a Zoom Webinar

-To schedule a Zoom Webinar a host with a Zoom account and webinar license is required.
-The host invites all participants and guest participants to the webinar.
-The participants can join the webinar with video and audio and do not need a Zoom account.
-In addition, guest participants may watch a webinar either with or without registration.
-They can participate in the webinar via Chat.
+To create a Zoom webinar, a presenter with a Zoom account with a webinar license is required.
+The presenter invites participants and visitors to a webinar.
+Participants can join a webinar with video and audio and do not need a Zoom account.
+Additionally, visitors can watch a webinar either with or without registration.
+They have the option to join the webinar via chat.

 You can currently find information on webinars on the zoom documentation for the first steps to a webinar.

 Schedule your webinar with or without sign-in for participants and guest participants.
 You can currently find information here:

 General guidance on how to use meetings and webinars

 In order to keep acoustic interferences for all participants during a meeting at a minimum, it is recommended to mute the microphone when not being used.

 Built-in laptop microphones are only partially suitable for use.
 They transmit room and contact-bourne sound from keyboards which can lead to decreased clarity and unpleasant interferences.
 For recurring scheduling of meetings and especially of webinars it is recommended to use an external USB-microphone.